 The tibiofibular ligament fibers provide stability to the lower fibula and tibia by preventing outward repetition of the talus.

 Ankle ligament injuries

-With excessive sharp movement of the lower leg, it is not the ankle sprain that occurs, but ruptures of varying severity: partial and complete.
+With an excessive sharp movement of the lower leg, it is not the ankle sprain that occurs but ruptures of varying severity: partial and complete.
 Together with them, the vessels are also torn, which leads to hemorrhage into the articular cavity.

 The most common type of injury is distal tibiofibular junction rupture.
 It is often associated with a torn deltoid ligament and an ankle fracture.

 Immediately after the injury, the main symptom is a pain in the ankle, but gradually it disappears.
 The main sign of chronic injury is a feeling of joint instability, which is associated with deteriorated proprioceptive sensitivity.

 When turning the foot outward, the external ligaments are injured.
 The most common rupture is the anterior talofibular ligament.
 The calcaneofibular ligament is often affected as well.